abhisekp/Practice-Modern-JavaScript/README.md

-# Practice-JavaScript
+# Practice Modern JavaScript
-A boilerplate to setup and Practice JavaScript
+A boilerplate to setup and practice Modern JavaScript